 - (i) Import MW

 - (ii) Export MW

 - (iii) Import Mvar

 - (iv) Export Mvar

-- Import and/or Export metering need only be installed where a Party requires this measurement to meet system or plant conditions.

 Where Import and Export metering is installed gross Import and gross Export Active Energy shall be recorded separately for Settlements.

 For multiple circuit connections between Parties the configuration of the Metering Equipment shall be agreed in advance with the Panel.